-Next week we have a very special project launching: The Narcissist: A User’s Guide.
-What makes this collaboration with Lori Hoeck and Betsy Wuebker so special is all of us have had past experiences with the narcissistic personality.
-This is a topic we all feel very strongly about and felt the need to share it with the world.
+Six years ago we worked on a very special project with Betsy Wuebker of Passing Thru called: The Narcissist: A User’s Guide.
+What made this collaboration with Lori Hoeck and Betsy Wuebker so special is all of us have had past experiences with the narcissistic personality.
+This is a topic we all felt the need to share it with the world.

 All of us shared common ground in that we never realized what was wrong with these relationships other than they were just wrong.
 The best example I can give is being in a relationship with a narcissist is like being in a cult; they’re charming, charismatic, they manipulate people in such subtle ways that you as an individual don’t know what hit you until the damage is done and it’s far too late.